onefootprint/Swift-Onboarding-Components/README.md

 If you want to develop and test a new feature, and need to build the infrastructure to do so, you have two options.

 1. Open up a pull request against the footprint-core repo from your feature branch.
-When you PR the footprint-core repo, a [pulumi stack](https://www.pulumi.com/docs/intro/concepts/stack/) will be automatically spun up and infrastructure will be deployed there.
+When you PR the footprint-core repo, you can add the `ephemeral` label to the PR in order to spin up a [pulumi stack](https://www.pulumi.com/docs/intro/concepts/stack/) - infrastructure will be deployed there.
 2. Run pulumi locally to build the test stack.
 After logging in to pulumi (see step 5 of prerequisites) you can manually build a new stack

 ```